m-botteon/climate_indices/README.md

 station_period_of_record.txt contains the period of record for 6 stations considered for the project.

+manual.pdf contains the RClimDex instructions and details each index.

 indices contains the calculated indices from the RClimDex package, 27 different indices each for 4 stations.

 log contains the log outputs from RClimDex when quality control is performed.